Volume 12 | Issue 1

 Depression is a leading cause of lost productivity in the United States with an estimated annual cost of $44 billion to employers.
 Depression is very common – one in 10 people struggle with depression.
 Each year, clinical depression affects more than 14 million Americans and affects people during their prime working years.
 Despite advances in treatment, only one-third of people with diagnosable mental health conditions seek care.
 Researchers have found that absence, disability and lost productivity from depression costs more than four times the cost of medical treatment.

-Mental health is an important part of individual wellness, and Right Direction promotes help-seeking behaviours among employees.
+Mental health is an important part of individual wellness, and Right Direction promotes help-seeking behaviors among employees.

 The Division of Human Resources, in collaboration with Right Direction and the university’s employee assistance program, IMPACT, will employ a variety of strategies to implement an internal awareness campaign.
 Newsletter articles, co-branded posters, pocket cards and intranet content will serve as outreach tools for launching the campaign.
 Management team training will be held to include topics to help supervisors and managers recognize the symptoms, reduce the stigma and share appropriate resources including the IMPACT employee assistance program.